 Segmenting – Medium to high volatility games

 These bigger players games can fill the centre of the gaming floor.
-High SAP and Linked Jackpots are often found on these games and they should be as visible as possible to anyone entering the gaming room. on these types of Links still need to be visible so should be positioned where people can see the jackpots after entering the gaming room.
+High SAP and Linked Jackpots are often found on these games and they should be as visible as possible to anyone entering the gaming room.
+On these types of Links the large jackpot still needs to be visible so they should be positioned where people can see the jackpots after entering the gaming room.
 This is where the dynamic paytable and hold and spin games would fit well.

 Segmenting – MTGM, and high/mid denom games